quadriga-dk/quadriga-schema/README.md

 **Licensing:** The schema is licensed under CC0 (see `LICENSE-SCHEMA.txt`).
 Any code in this repository is licensed under MIT (see `LICENSE-CODE.txt`).

+**Archiving:** The schema is archived on Zenodo for long-term preservation and citable DOI assignment.
+Zenodo metadata is maintained in `.zenodo.json`.

 ## Schema Structure

 The schema describes educational resources with the following key components: